destinygg/website/README.md

 * You can spin down the stack with `docker-compose down`
 * You can boot the stack with `docker-compose up -d`
 * You can see useful nginx & php output with `docker-compose logs -f`
+* You can connect to mysql with `docker-compose exec dgg_mysql mysql -pdgg dgg`

 ### Dependencies